grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ## In proto comments

-You can provide comments directly in your Protocol Buffer defintions and they will be translated into comments in the generated OpenAPI definitions:
+You can provide comments directly in your Protocol Buffer definitions and they will be translated into comments in the generated OpenAPI definitions:

 ```protobuf
 message MyMessage {